 - Motivation letter: stating your motivation to study at Erasmus School of Economics, showing evidence of being an excellent student and demonstrating why the scholarship would enlarge the opportunity to study at Erasmus School of Economics (max. two A4).

-Once you have gathered all the required information, you can submit your application online.
+Once you have gathered all the required information, you can submit your application online via Osiris student

-The application will be open from 1 December until 1 February (deadline: 31 January 23:59).
+The application will be open from 1 November until 1 March (deadline: 28 February 23:59).
 Please note that scholarship applications received – or incomplete – after the deadline, will not be considered.

 All applicants will be officially informed via e-mail about the outcome of their scholarship application.
 If you are awarded the Erasmus University Holland Scholarship, you will receive further details in the nomination email.
 All emails will be sent in the beginning of April.